 Become an RA

+Make a difference and make campus feel like home.
 Gain leadership, communication, counseling skills, and much more in an exciting residential environment.

-Am I eligible to become an RA?
+Am I eligible to become a RA?

-What responsibilities does an RA have?
+What responsibilities does a RA have?

 - Community Development